mahima-mwb/ultimate-wishlist-for-woocommerce/README.txt

 **Other:**

-Check out [Wishlist For WooCommerce documentation ](link)to learn more about the features and working of the plugin.
+Check out [Ultimate Wishlist for WooCommerce documentation ](link)to learn more about the features and working of the plugin.

-Explore the LIVE DEMO for the “Wishlist for WooCommerce”
+Explore the LIVE DEMO for the “Ultimate Wishlist for WooCommerce”

 **Support:**